-Staging of cervical cancer determines how much cancer is in your body, where it is, and if it has spread.
-Treatments depend on the stages of cervical cancer.
+Cervical cancer stages determine how much cancer is in your body, where it is, and if it has spread.
+Treatments depend on the four stages of cervical cancer.

 If you are diagnosed with cancer of the cervix (the lower, narrow part of the uterus that connects the uterus to the vagina), your doctor will determine the stage of the cancer before your treatment begins.
-Staging of cervical cancer can involve a variety of tests, including imaging studies, to determine how much cancer is in your body and where it is located.
+Cervical cancer stages can involve a variety of tests, including imaging studies, to determine how much cancer is in your body and where it is located.

 The stages of cervical cancer are given designations from the earliest stage 0, which is virtually always curable, to stage IV, refering to advanced cancer that has spread.
 However, there are different sub-categories within each stage, depending on specific information revealed about a malignancy during the staging of cervical cancer.